saidake/simi/docs/Algorithms.md

 > ]
 > ```
 ### Backtracking Solution
-Use two backtracking processes within a recursive method to find subsets for result array `ans`.
+Use two recursive calls within a method to find subsets for result array `ans`.
+* Both the first and the second calls exhibit the same behavior, saving the `path` array upon reaching the end of the `nums` array.
-* The first backtracking add the current element into the `path` array.
+* After the first call completes, the current element is added to the shared `path` array.
-* The second backtracking remove the current element from the `path` array.
+* After the second call completes, the current element is removed frome the shared `path` array.

 let's use `nums = [1,2,3,4]` as an example (using '#' to indicate when the index is exceeded):
 ```